 I held tight to the belief that “all things God works for the good of those who love Him.”
 He had always been faithful, at least up to that point in my 20 years of life, and I did truly love Him.
 I knew it wasn’t supposed to always be rainbows and butterflies.
 So I decided, in my pain, I would go to Him for strength.
 He was strong.
 He could “fix” this for me.
 Right?
 After all, that’s what a loving father would do for His child.
 Fix it.

 I mean, He is God.

 So, on that day, after an ultrasound with my regular OB, then an emergency appointment with a new specialist, I was sent home to be confined to bed rest for the duration of my pregnancy, however long it lasted.
-I say that because, none of the doctors on my case expected that to be long.
+I say that because none of the doctors on my case expected that this pregnancy would be very long at all.
 There was no amniotic fluid, so there was no cushion for my son as he moved around inside of me.

 They warned us that in all likelihood, they expected me to miscarry our baby.

 None.
 Not an ounce.
 That day left me feeling all kinds of mixed up emotions, many of which were no good.
 Regardless of how I felt, I laid my head on my pillow that evening not knowing what the future held for me, my marriage or my new little family.
 I cried myself to sleep that night, in my husband’s arms, not understanding at all, but knowing we were laying in God’s plan.

 We had no clue what His plan was for us.